 Prefix indicating relationship to the cornea.

-A disorder characterized by an irregular corneal surface (cone-shaped) resulting in blurred and distorted images.
+A disorder characterized by an irregular, thinned cornea (cone-shaped) resulting in blurred and distorted images.

 A surgical incision (cut) of the cornea.

 (Laser-Assisted Sub-Epithelial Keratectomy) a form of PRK where the epithelium is loosened, usually with alcohol, and either reflected like a LASIK flap and replaced after the excimer laser is applied to reshape the cornea.
 At times the epithelium is simply discarded and allowed to regenerate as it does in standard PRK surgery.

 The acronym for ‘light amplification by stimulated emission of radiation’.
 A laser is an instrument that produces a powerful beam of light that can vaporize tissue.